 If VI is occurring at the site and posing an unacceptable risk to human health, the RPM should make appropriate risk management decisions to mitigate the VI risk.
 In DON non-residential buildings, the RPM should collaborate and coordinate with DON Occupational Safety and Health professionals to identify unacceptable risk/exposures and potential exposure mitigation measures.
 All reasonable remedial alternatives should be considered when selecting response actions, including LUCs, building ventilation systems, and active mitigation measures.
-DON has issued a Vapor Intrusion Mitigation in Existing Buildings Fact Sheet and a Vapor Intrusion Mitigation in Construction of New Buildings Fact Sheet to provide an overview of methods that can be used to mitigate VI along with important considerations for designing these mitigation systems to meet current building use and reasonably anticipated future use.
+DON has issued a Vapor Intrusion Mitigation in Existing Buildings Fact Sheet to provide an overview of methods that can be used to mitigate VI along with important considerations for designing these mitigation systems to meet current building use and reasonably anticipated future use.